gbabineau/gbabineau.github.io/_posts/2020-3-21-EditingBirdSounds.md

 ![image](../images/Audacity3Clipped.JPG)

-## Using a filter to get the frequency of interest
+## Using a filter to get the frequency of interest (only if needed)

 The spectogram shows a lot of sounds at the lower end of the frequency.
 Road noise and other people sounds are down there but bird song rarely is.
-Normally you can always eliminate frequencies below 400 Hz for song birds without losing any of their sounds.
-But the creepers sounds are at a very high frequency, above 6500 Hz.
+Ideally you can upload your sounds unfiltered because there may be sounds at the lower frequencies that are of scientific interest.
+But there is a lot in this recording at lower frequencies and it is really hard to hear the creeper.
+The creeper sounds are at a very high frequency, above 6500 Hz, so one way to isolate the creeper sounds is to edit out the lower frequencies.

 A carolina wren is also singing at around 11 seconds.

 So we can safely edit out frequencies below 6000 Hz using a High Pass Filter.
-THe High Pass Filter passes every sound that is a higher frequency than what we specify.
+The High Pass Filter passes every sound that is a higher frequency than what we specify.
 I will specify 6000 Hz.
 I specified the rolloff at 48 dB to filter the most sound as allowed by this filter.

 ![image](../images/Audacity4HighPassFilter.JPG)

 Note that for birds with lower pitched songs, we could also use a low pass filter to filter out everything lower than the value we specify.
 That is not useful for a brown creeper though!

-## Normalizing the sound
+## Normalizing the sound (always do this)

 Now that I have the time and frequency of interest, I can normalize the sound that is left so that it can be heard at a consistent volume on eBird/Macaulay Library.
 The Macaulay library asks that we set the peak level of our recordings to -3 dB.
 THis is easily done in Audacity by going to effects and selecting Normalize and setting peak amplitude to -3 dB.